cyrilletuzi/vscode-angular-schematics/README.md

 I started this project to help my students learning Angular.
-Now, according to [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), **this extension helps more than 240 000 developers** like you to be more productive.
+Now, according to [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), **this extension helps more than 250 000 developers** like you to be more productive.

-But I'm still the only maintainer, and everything is done during my free time.
-The lib may seem easy to use, but it's a lot of work.
+The lib may seem easy to use, but it's a lot of *free* work.
 So if your company earns money with projects using this extension, it would be nice to **consider becoming [a sponsor](https://github.com/sponsors/cyrilletuzi)**.

 ## By the same author

-- [@ngx-pwa/local-storage](https://github.com/cyrilletuzi/angular-async-local-storage): 1st Angular library for local storage
+- [@ngx-pwa/local-storage](https://github.com/cyrilletuzi/angular-async-local-storage): Angular library for local storage
 - Popular [Angular posts on Medium](https://medium.com/@cyrilletuzi)
 - Follow updates of this lib on [Twitter](https://twitter.com/cyrilletuzi)
 - **[Angular onsite trainings](https://formationjavascript.com/formation-angular/)** (based in Paris, so the website is in French, but [my English bio is here](https://www.cyrilletuzi.com/en/) and I'm open to travel)